 Alterations and amendments

-In essence there is NO CHANCE to alter or amend price and product of a “brochurized” product without the risk of being sued.
+In essence, there is NO CHANCE to alter or amend the price and product of a “brochurized” product without the risk of being sued.
 What’s printed in the brochure is “claimable”.
 Period!

-Last year the legislator permitted people to change catalogue prices if the operator can prove that the hotel room or tour which the clients wants to book is no longer available under the negotiated free sale agreement, and that consequently a new booking – at a different price – has to be made.
+Some years ago the legislator permitted people to change catalogue prices if the operator can prove that the hotel room or tour which the clients want to book is no longer available under the negotiated free sale agreement and that consequently a new booking – at a different price – has to be made.
 Not a huge improvement, but in times of flexible website presentations it’s about time that the legislator understands that printed brochures cannot be treated differently to websites.

 Justified price changes

-Not withstanding the above – German tour operators can only alter a price when the time lapse between date of booking and date of departure is longer than four months.
+Notwithstanding the above – German tour operators can only alter a price when the time lapse between the date of booking and date of departure is longer than four months.
 Should a price hike be higher than 5% the client is entitled to cancel free of charge.
 Under certain conditions – like a sudden VAT increase – the relevant price difference may be collected up to 21 days prior to departure.
-After this deadline it is almost impossible to pass on any increases.
+After this deadline, it is almost impossible to pass on any increases.

 Advertise the JNB/CPT flight on SAA – but fly the pax on 1-Time Airlines

 By law, German operators are NOT permitted to exchange one carrier for another without prior notice.
 And if a change becomes necessary the agent has to come up with a very good reason for the change.